epccs/parts_epccs/README.md

-# Documentation of parts_epccs
+# Documentation of Learning InvenTree

 ## Project Overview

-This repository is the JSON data for an Inventory Management System.
-The goal is to use the data in a live Inventree system which is designed for intuitive parts management and stock control.
+This repository documents various aspects of Learning InvenTree an Inventory Management System.
+The goal is to be able to store Parts, BOM, and other aspects of the system as JSON files in this repository.
+Programs will also be generated to syncronize the Parts and BOM data in InvenTree with this repository.

 ## Container Instalation

-This repository currently contains instructions for setting up the system containers.
+InvenTree setup instructions.

 [./BACKEND_SETUP_1.0.x.md](BACKEND_SETUP_1.0.x.md)

 [./BACKEND_DEVSETUP_1.0.x.md](BACKEND_DEVSETUP_1.0.x.md)

-## JSON data
+## data

-JSON files are used to load the Inventory Management System after it is configured.
-Some are present but only a few at this stage.
+The data folder holds JSON files that mirror the Inventory Management System.

 [Parts_JSON.md](Parts_JSON.md)